analogdevicesinc/msdk/USERGUIDE.md

 export MFLOAT_ABI=hard
 ```

-... will set the hardware floating point acceleration as the default for all projects.
+... will set the hardware floating point acceleration as the default for all projects with an environment variable.

-However, there is a precedence hierarchy that should be taken into consideration.
+However, there is a *precedence hierarchy* that should be taken into consideration.

-#### Precedence Hierarchy
+##### Precedence Hierarchy

 The precedence hierarchy for the value of a configuration variable is: